Luis Rivera (long jumper)

-Luis Alberto Rivera Morales (born 21 June 1987, in Agua Prieta) is a Mexican long jumper.
+Luis Alberto Rivera Morales (born 21 June 1987 in Agua Prieta) is a Mexican long jumper.
+He won a bronze medal at the 2013 World Championships and a gold medal at the 2013 Summer Universiade.
+He also competed at the 2012 Summer Olympics.
 His personal best is 8.46 metres, achieved in July 2013.

+His brother, Edgar Rivera, competes in the high jump.

+Early life

+A native of Agua Prieta, Sonora, Rivera was oldest of four children born to Luis Rivera Pompa and Alejandra Morales.
+His father had excelled in athletics while his maternal grandfather, León Morales Amézquita, was a marathon runner and played professional football for Unión de Curtidores.

+Rivera played football before he began practicing the long jump at the age of 17.

 He attended Central Arizona College, where he learned English.
-After finishing his General Studies degree, he attended the University of Arizona, where he was named all-American in long jump.
-He finished his Bachelor in Science in Industrial Engineering.
+He won the junior college national championship in both the triple jump and the long jump.
+After finishing his General Studies degree, he transferred to the University of Arizona, where he was named all-American in long jump.
+He also won the indoor and outdoor conference titles in both the long jump and triple jump.

-Currently, he is studying his PhD in Systems and Industrial Engineering.
+Career

-In 2013, Luis Rivera competed at the World University Games held in Kazan, Russia, where he jumped 8.46 meters to take the gold medal in a head-to-head battle with Russian national favorite Aleksandr Menkov, who finished 4 cm behind.
+In 2013, Rivera competed at the Summer Universiade held in Kazan, Russia, where he jumped 8.46 meters to take the gold medal in a head-to-head battle with Russian national favorite Aleksandr Menkov, who finished 4 cm behind.
 Rivera's winning jump became the Mexican national record, and the University Games record.

 Just over a month later, at the World Championships in Moscow, Russia, Menkov was again in the competition.
 This time Menkov took the gold with the Russian National record of 8.56 m while Rivera took the bronze medal with a jump of 8.27 m.

+Rivera was given the National Sports Award in 2013 for his performances.

+Personal life

+Rivera earned his bachelor's degree in industrial engineering from Arizona before earning his master's degree in electrical engineering from the Monterrey Institute of Technology and Higher Education (ITESM).
+He subsequently earned his PhD in industrial engineering from ITESM.

 His brother, Edgar Rivera, competes in the high jump.
-He has participated in various international competitions, including the World Universiade in Shenzhen, China, and in Kazan, Russia.
-He also participated in two world championships, in Daegu, Korea 2011 and Moscow, Russia 2013.
+Two other brothers, Adrián and Jorge, also compete in athletics.
+A documentary about the Rivera quartet, called El gran salto, was released in 2021.

+In May 2021, Rivera announced his candidacy for the municipal president of Agua Prieta, challenging incumbent Jesús Alfonso Montaño Durazo, cousin of Governor Alfonso Durazo.